 Assuming you are sufficiently motivated to make family devotions a priority, the next big question is, “How?”
 There’s room for a lot of diversity here, since approaches to family worship will vary, depending on schedules, the parents’ temperaments, and perhaps especially the number and ages of the children.

 My wife and I have three children eight and under.
 Our initial attempts were less successful.
 For a while we contented ourselves with a Bible story and/or prayer at bedtime, which was fine; but we’ve recently found a routine that is working well for us.
 It includes the following:

-This may be surprising, but one highlight of family devotions for our children is learning a catechism.
+This may be surprising, but one highlight of family devotions for our children are learning a catechism.
 We use John Piper’s edited version of the Westminster Shorter Catechism.
-Our oldest son loves it, and we’re amazed by his ability to quickly memorize long, complex answers.
+Our oldest son loves it, and we’re amazed by his ability to memorize long, complex answers quickly.
 We can now ask him, “How do we know there is a God?” and he will rattle off, “The light of nature in man and the works of God, plainly declare that there is a God; but his Word and Spirit only do effectually reveal him unto us for our salvation”!

 Of course, at eight years old he doesn’t understand the theology, but we hope that memorizing it will give him a theological foundation to build on for his future spiritual growth.
 Even our smallest children enjoy the catechism and know that “God is the first and best of beings” and that “the chief end of man is to glorify God and enjoy him forever.”